 - 1. Plan your day: Take time to create a consistent schedule for yourself.
 Consistency is key to being successful in an asynchronous online class. - 2.
 Print out a copy of the schedule: Use our schedule and syllabus as a grounding anchor to see what you need to do and when you need to do it by. - 3.
 Invest in a big white board: A white board can make a huge difference in being aware and accountable for things.
 A smaller equivalent is a planner or daily calendar.
 Any kind of visual reinforcement only serves to help you stay on top of things. - 4.
-Set up a virtual office: You're going to need a hollowed-out, designated place for work.
-The lines are already likely blurred for many, of who for what is home and what is work.
+Set up a virtual office: Remote-work has better success when you have a designated place for work.
+The lines are already likely blurred for many, as to what is home and what is work.
 You need to pick a place that your mind can associate with work and study.

-■ TASKS ¢ SPEECHES ■
+■ TASKS € SPEECHES ■